Rogue Carver on the Loose in Italy

 I’m not really sure just where the difference between the Guelphs and their rivals stemmed from, other than to say that one side opposed certain powers claimed by the Pope and the other didn’t.
 And so, 500 years later the town boasts two central squares – a feature I’ve noticed in a few Tuscan towns now that I come to think about it, but unlike the other towns boasting two squares Pontremoli’s, as you can plainly see, have not been pedestrianized.
 In fact, no limitation at all to traffic seems to have been imposed upon the central area whatsoever.
 I was a little shocked to discover this actually, for these days a pedestrianized urban core is now fairly standard, and as I say, quite expected… particularly in a town boasting such historic credentials as Pontremoli.
 But nope, anyone can, and does, park anywhere there is space to park a car.
 And strangely enough the whole thing seems to work rather well.

 It been a long time since I’ve been around such a liberal parking arrangement whereby pedestrians and automobiles live in such close proximity, and it reminded me how the towns and cities of my youth in Lancashire used to operate way back when.
 It actually made me quite nostalgic for those simpler times.

-Once I acclimatized myself to the town’s proud, independent air Pontremoli I actually found quite the whole experience wonderfully refreshing.
+Once I acclimatized myself to the town’s proud, independent air of Pontremoli I actually found the whole experience quite wonderfully refreshing.

 And so, if you ever find yourself in the region… passing along the slick, speedy and precipitously elevated Autostrade that runs from Parma to La Spezia you may want to do what your Medieval counterparts did back in the days of oxcarts and mules… and pay your respects to Pontremoli.
 These days however you’ll be spared the taxation, save for the VAT you’ll fork out on your delicious lunch or dinner.